 Lockdown 2.0: PM Modi to spell out plan, announcement at 10

 New Delhi, Apr 14: Prime Minister Narendra Modi will today spell out a plan on a staggered exit to the lockdown.
-The 21 day lockdown announced by the PM ends at midnight today.
+The 21-day lockdown announced by the PM ends at midnight today.

 Most states have already announced that the lockdown would be extended until April 30, but have added that they would wait for the Centre to announce the guidelines.